-One of the reader of the blog has sent me question regarding how to use DECODE function in SQL Server.
+One of the readers of the blog has sent me a question regarding how to use the DECODE function in SQL Server.

 SELECT DECODE(Letters, 'First',1, 'Second',2, 'Third',3, 0) AS LN FROM LettersTable

 In SQL Server the equivalent code is CASE statement.
-Here is the examples regarding how DECODE can be written in SQL Server.
+Here are the examples regarding how DECODE can be written in SQL Server.

 A more concise version, following the format of DECODE a little more: